 Our journey started in 2000 in Peru, South America.
 The founders of Kuyichi – NGO Solidaridad – were exploring the cotton industry in Peru and were shocked by the pollution and poverty they saw.
 The alternative was organic cotton.
 Without the use of toxic chemicals, and with a better life for cotton farmers.
 The most commonly worn product made of cotton is a pair of jeans, so we started making 100% organic denim.

 Organic crops are grown without the use of chemical fertilizers, pesticides and insecticides.
 Pesticides pollute soil and water, killing wildlife and harming communities.
-With organic agriculture natural fertilizers and fertilizing techniques are used instead, including compost, manure, naturally derived mineral and plant fertilizers, and crop rotation.
-Compared to conventional cotton, organic cotton has a lower carbon footprint, because organic cotton farming requires less energy and healthy organic soil can store more carbon.
-The production process also requires less water.
-Furthermore, it enormously reduces the grey water footprint (polluted water).
-Organic cotton is grown from non-genetically modified seeds (GM), which means organic farmers keep control on their own business and they do not have to buy expensive GM seeds.
+With organic agriculture natural fertilizers and fertilizing techniques are used instead.
+Some of these techniques being compost, manure, naturally derived mineral and plant fertilizers, and crop rotation.
+Compared to conventional cotton, organic cotton has some major benefits: A lower carbon footprint, because organic cotton farming requires less energy and healthy organic soil can store more carbon.
+Furthermore, the production process also requires less water and it enormously reduces the grey water footprint (polluted water).
+Last but not least organic cotton is grown from non-genetically modified seeds (GM), which means organic farmers keep control on their own business and they do not have to buy expensive GM seeds.

 On this picture you see co-owner for Kuyichi Floortje Dessing.
 She visited one of our suppliers in Pakistan.
 Read more about Soorty here.